-UCS records assets received under gift annuity agreements at the fair market value of the assets when the assets are received by UCS as trustee.
-In conjunction with gift annuity contributions, UCS records a liability equal to the estimated fair value of the obligation using present value of future cash flows expected to be paid to the beneficiaries based on actuarial expected lives of the beneficiaries using Level 2 fair value methods as per the fair value policies described earlier in this section, with the difference being reported as revenue.
+UCS enters into charitable gift annuity agreements with donors.
+Under these arrangements, UCS receives assets and agrees to make scheduled payments to the annuitant(s).
+The assets received under gift annuity agreements are valued at the fair market value when the assets are received by UCS as trustee, while liabilities equal to the estimated fair value of the obligations using present values of future cash flows expected to be paid to the beneficiaries are recorded based on actuarial expected lives of the beneficiaries.
+These obligations use Level 2 fair value methods as per the fair value policies described earlier in this section.
+The difference between the assets received and the obligations recorded is considered contribution revenue and recorded as per the policies below.
 In addition, certain other like instruments are recorded in this category.